-Annual Leave: Full-time employees appointed for more than nine (9) months shall accrue 6.77 hours per bi-weekly pay period regardless of years of service with proportionate accrual for less than full-time.
+Annual Leave for AMP and 12 Month Faculty: Full-time employees appointed for more than nine (9) months shall accrue 6.77 hours per bi-weekly pay period regardless of years of service with proportionate accrual for less than full-time.
 Annual leave shall be accrued prior to use.
 There is a maximum accrual of 352 hours as of December 31.
 Employees may accrue in excess of the year end maximum during a calendar year, however accrued leave over 352 hours as of December 31 shall be converted to sick leave.
 Upon separation, an employee shall be paid for up to 352 hours of unused annual leave, unless otherwise provided in the policies of any given unit, department or college.
 An academic year (39 weeks) employee and an employee appointed for less than nine (9) months shall not accrue annual leave.

 Sick Leave: Employees accrue four hours per bi-weekly pay period.
 (Proportional accrual for less than full-time employees.)
 No maximum accrual.
 Employees who separate from employment after 10 years of creditable Florida Atlantic University service, will be paid for one-fourth of his/her unused accumulated sick leave, up to a maximum of 480 hours